rust-lang/rust-forge/src/rustdoc/proposals-and-stabilization.md

 are suitable for each method of making a proposal - see below):

 - r+
-  - A proposal is r+'d when it is approved to be merged.
+  - A proposal (an RFC or an FCP) is r+'d when it is approved to be merged.
   - r+ can only be used to approve a PR.
 - FCP
-  - A final comment period will require sign-off from a majority of the rustdoc team to approve a proposal and then a ten day waiting period.
+  - A final comment period will require sign-off from a majority (all members minus 2) of the rustdoc team to approve a proposal and then a ten day waiting period.
   - FCPs can be used to approve any form of proposal.

 ## Proposals